KriRin/CHTMLtable/README.md

-###Usage
+##Usage
 First you have to create a table object in your pagecontroller.

 **Anax**
 In Anax you can add it with DI like this: di->set('table', '\Kri\HTMLtable\CHTMLtable');

 Then its ready to be used.
-The module takes 4 options.
+The function takes 4 options.

 * $td is the array with data to generate a table of.
 * $th is an optional array and displays table headings.
-* next is a optional boolean value if you want to generate pagering true/false, default is false.
+* Next is a optional boolean value if you want to generate pagering true/false, default is false.
 * If you choose to enable pagering the last value is how many rows/indexes to display per page.

 Example: $app->table->getTable($td, $th, true, 3)